Student Conduct

 - The Associate Director of Housing is the appeal officer for decisions made by the Central Housing staff.

-- The Director of University Housing or designee is the appeal officer for disciplinary actions taken by all hearing officers.
+- The Director of University Housing or designee is the appeal officer for disciplinary actions taken by all Student Conduct Administrators.

 - The Director of University Housing will hear all appeals of University Housing decisions after the preceding steps have been followed.